whoyao/mcp-pinecone/README.md

 - `semantic-search`: Search for records in the Pinecone index.
 - `read-document`: Read a document from the Pinecone index.
-- `upsert-document`: Upsert a document into the Pinecone index.
+- `list-documents`: List all documents in the Pinecone index.
+- `pinecone-stats`: Get stats about the Pinecone index, including the number of records, dimensions, and namespaces.
 - `process-document`: Process a document into chunks and upsert them into the Pinecone index.
 This performs the overall steps of chunking, embedding, and upserting.
-- `chunk-document`: Chunk a document into chunks.
-- `embed-document`: Generate embeddings for a document using Pinecone's inference API.

-Note: embeddings are generated via Pinecone's inference API and chunking is done with a rudimentary markdown splitter (via `langchain`).
+Note: embeddings are generated via Pinecone's inference API and chunking is done with a token-based chunker.
+Written by copying a lot from langchain and debugging with Claude.
 ## Quickstart

 ### Installing via Smithery